1Sara19/Pantrix/README.md

 ---
 ## Known Issue: GitHub Contribution Statistics
 * GitHub contribution statistics does not fully reflect the actual work completed by the team.
+This issue affected our contribution evaluation in the previous phase, especially for Ghala.
 ## Additional Notes

 * Backend runs locally on port `5001`